ibeh-promise/Proxy/README.md

 # Proxy

 ## Hi👋, my name is promise Ibeh and i am a web developer.
+I stay in lagos Nigeria